ckizziar/Shufflrr-Tools-For-Powershell/README.md

 ### Installing

-Make sure the place the module somewhere into the Powershell Path, you can find these locations like this:
+Make sure to place the module somewhere into the Powershell Path, you can find these locations like this:

 ```
 PS> $env:PSModulePath -split ';'